First Lady of Colombia

-Verónica Alcocer is the current first lady of Colombia, as wife of the 34th and current president of Colombia, Gustavo Petro.
+Verónica Alcocer is the current first lady of Colombia, as the wife of the 35th and current president of Colombia, Gustavo Petro.

-While the title was not in general use until much later, María Josefa Mosquera y Hurtado, the wife of Joaquín de Mosquera y Arboleda, is considered to be the inaugural first lady of Colombia.
+While the title was not in general use until 8 August 1934, Soledad Román de Núñez, the wife of Rafael Núñez, the first president of Colombia (1887-1894), is considered to be the inaugural first lady of Colombia.
+During her life, she was often called "Lady de Núñez."